keycloak/keycloak/README.md

 ## Reporting an issue

-If you believe you have discovered a defect in Keycloak please open [an issue](https://github.com/keycloak/keycloak/issues).
+If you believe you have discovered a defect in Keycloak, please open [an issue](https://github.com/keycloak/keycloak/issues).
 Please remember to provide a good summary, description as well as steps to reproduce the issue.

 ## Getting started

-To run Keycloak download the distribution from our [website](https://www.keycloak.org/downloads.html).
+To run Keycloak, download the distribution from our [website](https://www.keycloak.org/downloads.html).
 Unzip and run:

     bin/kc.[sh|bat] start-dev